-The Draft Prospectus has been filed with the Stock Exchanges in terms of SEBI NCS Regulations for dissemination on their website.
-The Draft Prospectus has also been displayed on the website of the Company and the Lead Managers.
+The Draft Prospectus was filed with the Stock Exchanges in terms of SEBI NCS Regulations for dissemination on their website.
+The Draft Prospectus was displayed on the website of the Company and the Lead Managers.

 Filing of the Prospectus with the RoC